DSL Internet ProvidersCheck Availability

 What is DSL Internet?

-DSL, or digital subscriber line, refers to technology that allows digital data to be transmitted at a high speed over telephone lines — but without impacting phone service.
-It’s not as fast as more recent technologies like fiber-optic, and has speeds that range from roughly 128 Kbps to 30 Mbps.
-Although DSL might not offer enough bandwidth if you’re a heavy gamer or do a lot of HD streaming, it is probably sufficient if you’re a moderate user of online resources and don’t have too many devices.
+A digital subscriber line (DSL) refers to technology that allows digital data to be transmitted at a high speed over telephone lines — without impacting phone service.
+It’s not as fast as more recent technologies like fiber, but has speeds that range from roughly 128 Kbps to 30 Mbps.
+Although DSL might not offer enough bandwidth if you’re a heavy gamer or do a lot of HD streaming, it is probably sufficient if you’re a moderate user of online resources and don’t have too many connected devices.

 Although DSL is sometimes confused with dial-up service, it’s not the same thing.
 It’s faster, and unlike dial-up, you can use your phone and connect to the internet at the same time, even though the two are sharing a line.
 Home-based DSL generally uses asymmetrical data transfer, which means the speed with which you can download something off the internet is faster than upload speeds.
-That may make DSL a bad choice for you if, say, you have an active YouTube channel that you’re uploading to regularly.
+That may make DSL a bad choice for you if you have an active YouTube channel that you’re uploading to regularly, for example.

 Overview of DSL Internet Providers

 |Provider||Starting Price||Max Speeds||Data Limits||Contract Length||Availability|

 |$45.00||6 Mbps||1 TB||1 Year||40%|